By: Dr. Franca. 28th May 2017

 The survey is a worldwide investigation of socio-cultural and political change conducted about every four years by an international network of social scientists, It includes questions about how happy people are and how satisfied they are with their lives.
 It showed that average happiness has remained virtually the same in industrialized countries since World War II, although incomes have risen.
 The exception is Denmark, where people have become more satisfied with life over the last three decades.
 Researchers believe the unchanging trend is linked to consumerism”.

 Survey after survey has shown that the desire for material goods, which has increased hand in hand with average income, is a happiness suppressant, “the magazine added.

-Good Life magazine spent some time in the street to investigate what makes Nigerians happy; how and why we are on top of the league of happy people on this planet.
+The Dr Franca team spent some time in the street to investigate what makes Nigerians happy; how and why we are on top of the league of happy people on this planet.
 Before reading further, can you get a pen and paper and jot down five points on what you think happiness means.
 Is it lying on a sandy beach?
 Is it financial freedom?
 Is it owning a big residential estate or fleet of luxurious cars.

 Our team of investigators explored what real happiness is and concluded that there are three categories of people on earth and most people in this first category as listed below.
 Nigerians say when they are happy and what makes them happy or unhappy (self expression).
 They do not have stiff upper lips.
 They do not pretend.
 They look after one another due to extended family system.
 Pride is also a factor controlling the attitude of Nigerians.
 A Nigerian that is poor today believes that tomorrow he will be rich, which means that they have hope.